The Canon Question: Jews During the Time of Christ and Their Diverse Views on Scripture

 The Talmud discusses how the sages considered declaring the book of Ecclesiastes apocryphal due to internal contradictions, but ultimately retained it because both its beginning and end are rooted in Torah teachings.
 The book contrasts themes of labor, enjoyment, and wisdom.
 Seeming contradictions like “Vexation is better than laughter” and “I said of laughter: It is praiseworthy” are harmonized by the Talmud.
 We can see this in conversations mentioned such as the one below during the time of Rev Yehuda.

 Further contradictions in the books of the Proverbs are questioned before being explained as well.
-Here are the discussions on the alleged contradictions from Proverbs 26:4: and Proverbs 26:5:
+In Shabbot 30b:7 we see the discussions on the alleged contradictions from Proverbs 26:4: and Proverbs 26:5:

 The Talmud explains that these verses actually refer to different circumstances: One should not answer a fool if doing so will make you appear foolish, but you should answer a fool if it prevents him from thinking himself wise.
 This reconciliation is part of the broader discussion on how to interpret seeming contradictions in biblical wisdom literature.
 The sages ultimately decided not to suppress these books because the contradictions could be explained with proper understanding.
 The very fact this conversation is being recorded demonstrates the textual variety of the Jewish community.